ewaldc/My-Book-Live/uboot/README.md

 DO NOT TEST THIS WITHOUT ABILITY TO TAKE YOUR DRIVE OUT AND HOOK TO A LINUX SYSTEM

+## What is "double" netconsole ##
+Double netconsole allows you to both
+- view (or, on Linux, interact with) the u-boot console
+- view (or, on Linux, interact with) the systems console In this way one can view boot errors, kernel boot errors as well as console messages.

 ## Building a kernel with netconsole support ##
 On WD MBL platforms this requires both a patch as well as enabling netconfig in the kernel.
 Alternatively, download a precompiled, netconsole-enabled kernel [here](https://github.com/ewaldc/My-Book-Live/tree/master/kernel)